Chapter 07 – The rainbow train: high-speed, high-death

 Moans and heavy breathing – as well as her back feeling the rough texture of her mattress – interrupted her sunbath.

+That was unfair.
+How could she compete with her?
 Were Altera a regular beauty, Ragna would be superior.
-Her skills she could improve, her intelligence feign.
+Her skills she could improve, her intelligence, feign.
 So, these two attributes didn’t matter.
-In beauty, they would be equal, and in personality and social skills, she trumped Altera by a landslide.
+In beauty, they would have been equal, and in personality and social skills, she trumped Altera by a landslide.
 But not like this.
 Altera’s looks bordered on the supernatural.
 If one told her she was a changeling, she would believe it.

-Ragna closed her eyes and pretended to sleep.
+Ragna closed her eyes and turned around.
 Altera had been conscious about either of them undressing in front of the other.
-She didn’t know what the issue was, but the last thing she needed was that Altera noticed how she had checked her out.
+She didn’t know what Alter’s issue was, but the last thing she needed was that Altera noticed how she had checked her out.

-Whenever Altera used to have that stick far in her ass, she would imagine her in underwear to undermine her authority.
-Her guts told her that trick wouldn’t be as effective anymore.
+Whenever Altera used to have that stick so far up her ass, Ragna would imagine her in underwear to undermine her authority.
+Her guts told her that the trick wouldn’t be as effective anymore.

-By the time the girls had checked out, the old man still didn’t bother to look at them even once.
+By the time the girls had checked out, the old man still hadn’t bothered to look at them even once.
 The newest issue of the ‘Veil Times’ seemed more important to him.
-However, that allowed Altera and Ragna to see if there were news about Ragna’s prison break.
+However, that allowed Altera and Ragna to see if there was news about Ragna’s prison break.
 As it turned out, that was not the case.
 Most likely, the government wouldn’t want to admit that their soldiers had allied with the enemy and attacked the presidential family.

 “My whole body hurts.”

 Ragna stretched her body.
 Everything cracked.
-Especially her neck sounded like she had broken a bone in two.
+Her neck sounded like she had broken a bone in two.

 Uhh…That’s going to end in a lumbago.

 “I wouldn’t have thought I would miss my bed.”
-Ragna yawned and took a sip out of her coffee cup.
-She grimaced at its burnt taste.
+Ragna yawned.
+She took a sip out of her coffee cup and grimaced.

 Well, what could one expect from a train station drink?

 “How spoiled are you?”
 Altera asked without looking at Ragna.
 Her eyes wandered through the station, observing her surroundings.
-Even though it was in the city’s outskirts, the station was full of people.
+Even though it was in the city’s outskirts, many people waited for the Bifrost to arrive.

-Altera sounded matter-of-fact-y, but Ragna heard a quantum of scorn and envy in her voice.
+Altera sounded matter-of-fact-y, but there was a quantum of scorn and envy in her voice.
 “The real world won’t pamper you twenty-four-seven.
 So, don’t be a child.”